 Lion One Pours First Gold at Tuvatu Mine in Fiji

-North Vancouver, October 10, 2023 - Lion One Metals Ltd. (TSXV: LIO) (OTCQX: LOMLF) (ASX: LLO) ("Lion One" or the "Company") is pleased to announce that the company has poured first gold at its 100% owned Tuvatu Alkaline Gold Project in Fiji.
+North Vancouver, BC, Oct 10, 2023 - (ACN Newswire) - Lion One Metals Limited (TSXV: LIO) (OTCQX: LOMLF) (ASX: LLO) ("Lion One" or the "Company") is pleased to announce that the company has poured first gold at its 100% owned Tuvatu Alkaline Gold Project in Fiji.

 Construction of the Tuvatu Mine has been completed ahead of schedule.
 Mill construction began in August 2022 and commissioning began in September 2023.
 The mill is expected to ramp up to 300 TPD by the end of October 2023, expanding further to 500 TPD in mid-2024.
 The first gold pour coincided with Fiji Day on October 10th, 2023.
 A ceremonial first gold pour was conducted on site with over 900 members of local communities, businesses, employees, and government officials in attendance, including the Honourable Maciu Nalusima, Acting Minister for Mineral Resources for Fiji, who officiated the gold pour ceremony on behalf of Prime Minister Sitiveni Rabuka of Fiji.